The Catholic Daughters of the Americas is one of the oldest and largest organizations of Catholic women in the Americas.

 The program includes concerns of today’s church and society as well as issues that affect the well-being of women and children.

-St. Mary's Catholic Daughters meet on the third Monday of each month.
+St. Mary's Catholic Daughters meet on the third Wednesday of each month.
 For more information Contact Melissa Aguilar at 903-263-9819.

 Our Lady's Guild